-PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS Water Management and Implementation Plan Construction, Commissioning & Operation This plan will details the specific mitigation measures to be implemented to manage and conserve available water resources during construction.
-The plan will include but not be limited to the following information: Identifying all potential wastewater sources, potential composition, treatment techniques and discharge points.
-Specifying the water conservation initiatives to be implemented at construction camps.
-Environmental & Social Monitoring Plan Construction, Commissioning & Operation Monitoring is required to demonstrate compliance with national environmental & social standards and lender requirements.
+PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS Environmental & Social Monitoring Plan Construction, Commissioning & Operation Monitoring is required to demonstrate compliance with national environmental and social standards and lender requirements.
 The monitoring plan is to specify monitoring requirements for all ESIA parameters (as specified in ESIA Volume 2 - as a minimum).
-The plan will therefore need to include: What parameters need to be monitored and measured and at what locations.
-The methods for monitoring measurement, analysis and evaluation to ensure valid results.
-The criteria against which compliance and performance should be measured.
-When and at what frequency monitoring needs to be performed.
-How the results from monitoring and measurement should be analysed and evaluated (independent or internal).
+The plan will therefore need to include: • What parameters need to be monitored and measured and at what locations. • The methods for monitoring measurement, analysis and evaluation to ensure valid results. • The criteria against which compliance and performance should be measured. • When and at what frequency monitoring needs to be performed. • How the results from monitoring and measurement should be analysed and evaluated (independent or internal).
 Traffic & Transportation Management Plan Construction, Commissioning & Operation The plan will identify any specific requirements for heavy, or oversize loads, including timings of deliveries, specific routes (to minimise disruption), engagement mechanisms with external transport authorities (as per the SEP, e.g. local government).
 To include measures to minimise congestion, fuel use and risks to the public and site staff.
 Deliveries will be guided by a Traffic Management Plan.
 Archaeological Chance Find Procedure Construction To identify the process for identifying and responding to a potential find of archaeology in the construction working area.
 It will include the process for halting works in that area, sectioning off potential artefact and external communication with relevant regional authorities as consistent with SEP.
-Human Resources Policy (and related Procedures) Construction, Commissioning & Operation Human resources policies and procedures will be adapted appropriate to the size of the workforce required for operation and maintenance requirements.
-Policies and procedures must be prepared to demonstrate consistency with the requirements of national legislation and lenders requirements.
-There is a need to prepare a workers 'Code of Conduct'.
-Workers Accommodation Plan Construction This plan will outline the process and standards for the accommodation for the Project workforce.
-It will include accommodation areas directly managed by the Project, or rented/shared to accommodate direct Project employees and/or temporary or other contract staff
+Cultural/Archaeological Management Plan Construction, & Operation The Plan will be prepared to include the locations of known archaeological finds, procedures to ensure their protection, required buffer zones, reporting protocols for any damage to these sites etc. Working Conditions and Terms of Employment Procedure Construction, Commissioning & Operation The EPC contractor and O&M Company will provide a plan detailing how working conditions and terms of employment are compliant with national labour, social security and occupational health and safety laws.
+The EPC Contractor and O&M Company will ensure that the following documents are prepared prior to the employment of workers. • Employment agreements and recruitment policies; • Equal opportunities and non-discrimination policy (incorporating maternity policies and policies associated with GBVH); and